pagkly/Zed/Investopedia3/Other Current Assets (OCA).md

 ## Understanding Other Current Assets (OCA)

-[Assets](https://www.investopedia.com/terms/a/asset.asp) are broken down on the balance sheet as either [fixed assets](https://www.investopedia.com/terms/f/fixedasset.asp) or current assets.
+[Assets](https://www.investopedia.com/terms/a/asset.asp) are broken down on the balance sheet as either [[fixed assets]](https://www.investopedia.com/terms/f/fixedasset.asp) or current assets.
 Fixed assets are typically long-term tangible pieces of property, such as buildings, computer equipment, land, and machinery, that a firm owns and uses in its operations to generate income.
-They have useful lives that span over a year and are not [liquid](https://www.investopedia.com/terms/l/liquidity.asp).
+They have useful lives that span over a year and are not [[liquid]](https://www.investopedia.com/terms/l/liquidity.asp).

 Current assets, on the other hand, are all the assets of a company that are expected to be conveniently sold, consumed, utilized, or exhausted through standard business operations.
 They can easily be liquidated for cash, usually within one year, and are considered when calculating a firm's ability to pay [short-term liabilities](https://www.investopedia.com/terms/s/shorttermdebt.asp).
 Examples of current assets include cash and cash equivalents (CCE), marketable securities, accounts receivable, inventory, and prepaid expenses.